xcdl/xcdl.github.io-source/pages/guide/concepts.md

 #### Hierarchy

 Components may contain further configuration objects.
 In the case of a device driver, there may be options to control the exact behaviour of that driver.
 These will of course be irrelevant if the driver as a whole is disabled.
-More generally options and components live in a hierarchy, where any component or package can contain options specific to that component and further sub-components.
+More generally, options and components live in a hierarchy, where any component or package can contain options specific to that component and further sub-components.

 #### Active/inactive